linucksrox/hugoblog/content/post/kubernetes-storage-with-openebs.md

     nameservers:
       - 192.168.1.22
 ```
 - `talosctl patch mc -n 10.0.50.135 --patch @patches/storage1.patch`
-- Apply a patch to set some machine config stuff for OpenEBS, like hugepages and specific bind mounts:
+- Apply a patch to set some machine config stuff for OpenEBS which includes hugepages, nodeLabel and specific bind mounts:
+  - Note about bind mounts: the documentation was unclear on which path to use, and I found that both were needed for different components
 ```yaml
 # ./patches/openebs.patch
 machine: